NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 brw-rw----  1 root  disk  3, 3 Jul  5  2000 /dev/hda3
 ```

+> Complement : if u use SATA, it may list sda# somehow.

 Notice the column of numbers separated by a comma?
-The first number is called the device's major number.
-The second number is the minor number.
-The major number tells you which driver is used to access the hardware.
-Each driver is assigned a unique major number; all device files with the same major number are controlled by the same driver.
-All the above major numbers are 3, because they're all controlled by the same driver.
+The first number is called the device's `major number`.
+The second number is the `minor number`.
+The major number tells you which driver is used to access the hardware. **Each driver is assigned a unique major number; all device files with the same major number are controlled by the same driver.** All the above major numbers are 3, because they're all controlled by the same driver.

-The minor number is used by the driver to distinguish between the various hardware it controls.
-Returning to the example above, although all three devices are handled by the same driver they have unique minor numbers because the driver sees them as being different pieces of hardware.
+**The minor number is used by the driver to distinguish between the various hardware it controls.** Returning to the example above, although all three devices are handled by the same driver they have unique minor numbers because the driver sees them as being different pieces of hardware.

-Devices are divided into two types: character devices and block devices.
+Devices are divided into two types: **character devices** and **block devices**.
 The difference is that block devices have a buffer for requests, so they can choose the best order in which to respond to the requests.
 This is important in the case of storage devices, where it's faster to read or write sectors which are close to each other, rather than those which are further apart.
 Another difference is that block devices can only accept input and return output in blocks (whose size can vary according to the device), whereas character devices are allowed to use as many or as few bytes as they like.
 Most devices in the world are character, because they don't need this type of buffering, and they don't operate with a fixed block size.
-You can tell whether a device file is for a block device or a character device by looking at the first character in the output of ls -l.
-If it's `b' then it's a block device, and if it's `c' then it's a character device.
+You can tell whether a device file is for a block device or a character device by looking at the first character in the output of `ls -l`.
+If it's `b` then it's a block device, and if it's `c` then it's a character device.
 The devices you see above are block devices.
 Here are some character devices (the serial ports):

 ```
 crw-rw----  1 root  dial 4, 64 Feb 18 23:34 /dev/ttyS0